 Katie McKenna delves into what we’re all made of.
+We are what we eat, after all!

 We take action to mitigate these risks and concerns obviously but it doesn’t fully escape our attention and we are always watching our own (and our clients backs) for the potential for financial, reputational, time consuming and miscellaneous damage causing monsters.